(1900 Times Atlas of the World)

 View of Argostoli from the fortress

-In 1636 a major earthquake struck Cefalonia; it did not have an impact on the huge bastions of the fortress, but it damaged many of the buildings of the nearby small town; many of its inhabitants moved to Argostoli, an excellent natural harbour from which oil, wine, raisins and currants were exported in large quantities.
-Eventually in 1757 Argostoli became the capital of the island.
+In 1636 a major earthquake struck Cefalonia; it did not have an impact on the huge bastions of the fortress, but it greatly damaged the buildings of the nearby small town; many of its inhabitants moved to Argostoli which in 1757 became the capital of the island.

 Korghialenios Museum: portraits of XVIIIth century members of the Caruso family

 The only place of amusement either at Argostoli or Lixuri is a Casino at each of those places,